 Financial aid comes in multiple forms, and these different types of aid are often combined to help meet your educational expenses.
-Various selection committees determine your competitiveness for fellowship awards that are based on your academic credentials, and the Financial Aid Office determines your eligibility for all available forms of federal and Harvard need-based awards.
+The Admissions Committee and various scholarship selection committees determine your competitiveness for fellowship awards that are based on your academic credentials, while the Financial Aid Office determines your eligibility for all available forms of federal and Harvard need-based awards.